LucasR29/khiza-backend/README.md

    - Paste your Reservoir API Key into the .env file at the RESERVOIR_API_KEY variable.

 3. Local Development:
-   - During local development, the application will use the .env.example file automatically.
+   - During local development, the application will use the .env file inside the app folder automatically.
    - Run the project using the following command:

 ```